daos-stack/daos/doc/user/posix.md

 * --foreground <run in foreground>
 * --singlethreaded <run single threaded>

-When dfuse starts it will register a single mount with the kernel at the location specified by the --mountpoint option, and this mount will be visable in /proc/mounts and possibly the output of df.
+When dfuse starts, it will register a single mount with the kernel at the location specified by the --mountpoint option, and this mount will be visable in /proc/mounts, and possibly the output of df.
 The contents of multiple pools/containers will be accessible via this single kernel mountpoint.

 ### Pool/Container paths.

-dfuse will only create one kernel level mount point regardless of how it is launched, but how POSIX containers are represented within that varies depending on the options.
+DFuse will only create one kernel level mount point regardless of how it is launched, but how POSIX containers are represented within that varies depending on the options.

-If both a pool and container uuids are specified on the command line then the mount point will map to the root of the container itself so files can be accessed by simply concatinating the mount point and the name of the file, relative to the root of the container.
+If both a pool and container uuids are specified on the command line then the mount point will map to the root of the container itself so files can be accessed by simply concatenating the mount point and the name of the file, relative to the root of the container.

 If neither a pool or container is specified then pools and container can be